Common Questions and Answers Regarding Methods Utilized by SOMB for Sex Offender Therapy or Treatment and Procedures and Policies

 A: You will only be able to leave Colorado during Sex Offender Treatment with permission from an approved therapist from SOMB and your probation officer.
 They will then work with you to create what they call a “Safety Plan,” which is a detailed way to ensure safety while traveling.
 There are many hassles that go along with the simple action of wanting to leave the state.
 SOMB has engineered its system so that sex offenders are treated almost like children and constantly monitored.
 They do this because they do not want to be blamed if the person in treatment offends again.

-Q: I was going to get a Public Defender for my sex offense charge.
+Q: I was going to get a Public Defender for my sex offense charge in Arapahoe County.
 Is it really worth to spend the money on a Private Attorney or Criminal Lawyer?